foxthefox/ioBroker.musiccast/README.md

 ## Changelog

 #### 0.0.4
-* new objects and functions (input, sound_prog, EQ, clearVoice
+* new objects and functions (input, sound_prog, EQ, clearVoice)
+* search/discovery in admin page

 #### 0.0.3
 * more objects implemented